AndrewJerryV/react-bootcamp-portfolio/README.md

 - Responsive design that works on all devices
 - Smooth scroll animations and hover effects
 - Dynamic project cards loaded from JSON
-- Contact form with Web3Forms integration
+- Contact form with Gmail integration
 - Dark/light mode support

 ## 📁 Project Structure